 Supporting the community

-The ECPR’s mission is to advance the study of politics, international relations and its related disciplines across Europe and the rest of the world.
-To achieve this mission, we provide platforms and environments for scholars to come together both in person and virtually/digitally to share and discuss each other’s research, to collaborate on projects and to develop new initiatives.
-We facilitate these endeavours through a portfolio of events and publications and by supporting organised thematic research groups.
-Through this, the ECPR has grown a community of thousands of scholars, from all career stages and located at universities and research centres around the world.
+ECPR’s mission is to advance the study of politics, international relations and its related disciplines across Europe and the rest of the world.
+To achieve this mission, we provide platforms and environments for scholars to come together both in person and virtually/electronically to share and discuss each other’s research, to collaborate on projects and to develop new initiatives.
+We facilitate these endeavours through a broad portfolio of activities, which in turn have grown a community of thousands of scholars, from all career stages located at universities and research centres around the world.
 This diverse and multicultural community, and the principle that all within it are considered and treated equally, is the essence of ECPR.

 Why we need a Code of Conduct